wbellan/MonkeyPox/README.md

 MonkeyPox
 =========

-Just messing around type of code!
+Just some messing around type of code!